Peter Pawlett: Milton Keynes Dons

 On 9 March 2017, English League One side Milton Keynes Dons announced that Pawlett had signed a pre-contract deal to join the club at the end of the 2016–17 season.

-Pawlett made his first appearance for his new club on 5 August 2017 in a 0–1 home defeat to Wigan Athletic, coming on as a 63rd-minute substitute for Ryan Seager.
+Pawlett made his first appearance for his new club on 5 August 2017 in a 1–0 home defeat to Wigan Athletic, coming on as a 63rd-minute substitute for Ryan Seager.
 On 2 December 2017, Pawlett scored his first goal for the club in a 4–1 FA Cup second round home win over Maidstone United.

 Dundee United

 On 31 January 2019, Pawlett joined Scottish Championship club Dundee United for an undisclosed fee.
 Two days later, he scored the winning goal in a 2–1 win for United against Greenock Morton.
+Following relegation to the Scottish Championship in the 2022–23 season, Pawlett was released by United at the end of the season.

+Peterhead

+After a few months out of the game, Pawlett signed with Scottish League Two side Peterhead in January 2024.

 International career

 Born in Hull, Pawlett was initially only eligible for England.
-However following the introduction of the Home nations agreement Pawlett became eligible to play for Scotland.
-As Pawlett was educated in Banchory for eight years, he met the requirements of the Home Nations Agreement which allow players who have been educated for five years or more under the age of 18 in a Home Nation to represent that country.
+Following a revision of the Home nations agreement Pawlett became eligible to play for Scotland, as Pawlett was educated in Banchory for eight years.
 Pawlett was selected for the Scotland under-19 team in November 2009 and spoke out about his delight at having switched nationality.

-On 16 May 2014, Pawlett was called into the senior Scotland squad for the first time, for the friendly against Nigeria.
+On 16 May 2014, Pawlett was called into the senior Scotland squad for a friendly against Nigeria.